Armed Forces Claims

 A

 In short, yes you can.
-At Armed Forces Claims, we can help you to make a claim under the Armed Forces Compensation Scheme and a personal injury claim, if the incident you’ve been involved in wasn’t your fault and your injury has come about as a result of that incident.
-When making a claim under AFCS, you generally have 7 years after your injury to make a claim.
+At JMW, we can help you to make a claim under the Armed Forces Compensation Scheme and a personal injury claim, if the incident you’ve been involved in wasn’t your fault and your injury came about as a result of that incident.
+When making a claim under AFCS, you generally have 7 years from the date of your injury to make a claim.

-Making a claim under both the Armed Forces Compensation Scheme and a personal injury claim can be complex.
+Making a claim under the Armed Forces Compensation Scheme and a separate personal injury claim, also known as a civil claim, can be complex.
 That’s why our expert team is here; we will deal with the issues on your behalf and give you practical support and advice so that you can focus on getting better and putting your life back together after an injury.
-If you have any doubt about whether you’re eligible for a claim under either scheme, our experts can give you no obligation advice.
+If you have any doubt about whether you’re eligible for a claim under either route, our experts can give you no-obligation advice.

 Q